Empowering the success of digital media entrepreneurs

 Our work is driven by an all-star team of entrepreneurial journalists, consultants, and academics with deep knowledge of the political, economic, and media markets in Latin America, Spain, and the U.S.

-SembraMedia has a small operations office in Buenos Aires, Argentina, that supports a virtual team of contractors from more than 15 countries.
+SembraMedia has a small operations team in an office in Buenos Aires, Argentina, that supports a virtual team of contractors from more than 15 countries.
 We are guided and supported by an Advisory Board whose members contribute their expertise as journalists, media executives, professors, and consultants.

 Building SembraMedia as an agile virtual organization has enabled us to have a broad regional impact with relatively low overhead.
 This model lets us respond to fast-changing market conditions by adding or expanding the hours and hire additional contractors when we launch new initiatives or need special expertise.

-SembraMedia is a 501(c)3 nonprofit that operates under the fiscal sponsorship of the Institute for Nonprofit News (INN) in Los Angeles, California.
+SembraMedia is a 501(c)3 nonprofit based in Los Angeles, California.

-SembraMedia has received support from the International Center for Journalists, Institute for Nonprofit News, Luminate, Omidyar Network, The Lenfest Institute, The Cook Family Foundation, The National Endowment for Democracy, The U.S. State Department, The Knight Center for Journalism in the Americas, Mark and Linda Jenkins, Patricia Torres-Burd, Ariadna Coto, David LaFontaine y Janine Warner.
+SembraMedia has received support from the International Center for Journalists, Institute for Nonprofit News, Luminate, Omidyar Network, Google News Lag, The Lenfest Institute, The Cook Family Foundation, The National Endowment for Democracy, The U.S. State Department, The Knight Center for Journalism in the Americas, Mark and Linda Jenkins, Patricia Torres-Burd, Ariadna Coto, David LaFontaine and Janine Warner.

 What inspires us